-Slick Rick Perfoms at the American Museum of Natural History's One Step Beyond on March 11, 2011February 15, 2011 - by CG News Desk
+Slick Rick Perfoms at the American Museum of Natural History's One Step Beyond on March 11, 2011February 15, 2011 - by City Guide News Desk

 One Step Beyond continues its fourth season at the American Museum of Natural History.
 During this ongoing party series, guests can dance in the Museum’s Dorothy and Lewis B. Cullman Hall of the Universe to the sounds of the biggest names in techno, electronica, hip-hop, and indie rock.

 Guests can also enjoy a complimentary screening of one of the breathtaking Hayden Planetarium Space Shows.
 March’s feature is Journey to the Stars, narrated by Academy Award winner Whoopi Goldberg.
 Journey to the Stars launches visitors through time and space to experience the life and death of the stars in our night sky.
 A beer and wine bar keeps the party going.
 Each ticket also includes one pass to the Museum for future use.

 Slick Rick, born Richard Walters in 1965 to Jamaican parents in London, is a Grammy-nominated British American rapper.
 After moving with his family to the Bronx in 1975, he began his career in the early 1980s, recording a series of acclaimed recordings such as “Children’s Story,” “The Show and La Di Da Di,” and “Hey Young World.”
 His music has been frequently sampled by other artists such as TLC, Black Star, The Notorious B.I.G., and Snoop Dogg.

 Uncle Ralph McDaniels, support